Useful Notes: Spanish Civil War

 - In general, there are quite a few Spanish movies set during the Civil War, mostly human dramas and the like, but you can find most genres, even comedy.
 As a result, Memetic Mutation arose claiming every Spanish film is set on the Spanish Civil War.

-- One of Garth Ennis' War Stories is set during a battle, in which a Spanish Republican, a German pilot, an English International Brigades volunteer, and an Irish psychopath find themselves seeking cover in the same crater.
+- Condors, one of Garth Ennis' War Stories is set during a battle, in which a Spanish Republican and survivor of Guernica, a German pilot, an English International Brigades volunteer, and an Irish psychopath find themselves seeking cover in the same crater.
 They all declare an uneasy truce until the battle ends and tell each other their stories.
 The Spanish guy ends it with a "Reason You Suck" Speech to each of them: to the German because Germany is using Spain to test their equipment for the next one, the Englishman because he's a Naïve Newcomer believing in peaceful communism, and the Irishman because he's completely insane.
 They all split off after the artillery stops without shooting at each other, except for the Irishman who jumps back in waiting (in vain) for those bastards to ambush him.

 - No Spanish Civil War in 1936 is an Alternate History where, well, it's Exactly What It Says on the Tin.
 The war is averted by the answering of a letter from General Franco by Prime Minister Casares which didn't go answered in our timeline.
 This leads to the coup attempt that sparked the civil war in the first place being neutralized before it happens.